JohnSnowLabs/langtest/docs/pages/docs/data.md

 ### Text Classification

-There is 1 option for datasets to test Text Classification models: **`CSV`** datasets.
+There are 2 options for datasets to test Text Classification models: **`CSV`** datasets or a **`Dictionary`** containing the name, subset, split, feature_column and target_column for loading the HF datasets.
 Here are some details of what these may look like:

 #### CSV Format for Text Classification